xyz12810/aegis-voat/README.md

 kb3044374	update that enables you to upgrade from windows 8.1 to windows 10

 kb3046480	update for migrating .net when upgrading to later version of windows

-kb3050265	update for windows update client for windows 7 june 2015

-kb3050267	update for windows update client for windows 8.1 june 2015

 kb3058168	update activate windows 10 from windows 8 or windows 8.1, and windows server 2012 or windows server 2012 r2 kms hosts